Meadow App (Capstone)

 Role

-Product Designer — UX Research, UI Design, User Testing
+Product Designer — User Research, User Interface Design, Prototyping, User Testing

 Team